isomerpages/govtech-stp/_vtl-air/Vaccinated Travel Lane (Air) Overview.md

 <p style="font-size:18px; margin-top:20px; margin-bottom:15px; line-height:1.35;">For those entering Singapore after 23 January 2022, 2359hrs (SGT):</p>
 <ol style="margin-top:0px; list-style-type: disc;">
 	<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">All travellers will only be required to undergo daily unsupervised self-administered ARTs from Day 2 to Day 7 of their arrival if they need to leave their place of accommodation,  in addition to fulfilling their pre-departure and on-arrival testing requirements.</li>
 	<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Fully vaccinated recovered travellers may qualify for exemption from COVID-19 tests.
-Please refer to <a href="vaccinated-recovered" target="_blank">this page</a> for more information.</li>
+Please refer to <a href="/vaccinated-recovered" target="_blank">this page</a> for more information.</li>
 	</ol>

 <p style="font-size:18px; margin-top:20px; margin-bottom:15px; line-height:1.35;">For their journey to Singapore, travellers must carry along an electronic or physical copy of the documents applicable to them, and be prepared to present them to airline staff and immigration officers.
 The table below summarises the key documents travellers have to bring along.</p>